 - The city of Ocala is removing its oldest and poorest performing WWTF from operation (Project S091).
-Marion County Utilities has ceased operation of a poorly performing facility close to the springs (Silver Spring Regional WWTF) and is improving effluent quality from other WWTFs (Projects S037 and S038).
-Since the NSILT was completed, five small WWTFs have been removed from service by connection to municipal utilities (Projects S109 and S036), and two larger WWTFs were removed from service. - Stormwater and wastewater management improvements at Silver River State Park (Projects S093, S090, and S089) and the SR 40 Pollution Reduction Project (Projects S031, S014, and S053) provide a high level of protection to the impaired waters because of their close proximity to the springs and Upper Silver River.
+Marion County Utilities has ceased the operation of a poorly performing facility close to the springs (Silver Spring Regional WWTF) and is improving effluent quality from other WWTFs (Projects S037 and S038).
+Since the NSILT was completed, five small WWTFs have been removed from service by connection to municipal utilities (Projects S109 and S036), and two larger WWTFs have been removed from service. - Stormwater and wastewater management improvements at Silver River State Park (Projects S093, S090, and S089) and the SR 40 Pollution Reduction Project (Projects S031, S014, and S053) provide a high level of protection to the impaired waters because of their close proximity to the springs and Upper Silver River.
 Section 4.1 outlines the project details.
-When completed, the projects will eliminate a large part of the direct untreated stormwater discharges into Upper Silver River and minimize impacts to the Silver Springs and Silver Springs Group from wastewater. - For the management of stormwater and drainage wells, Ocala and Marion County will use innovative technologies (the use of bioabsorptive media and wetlands) that have higher nitrogen removal potential than traditional approaches (Projects S088, S085, S086, S032, S030, and B028). - Belleview and Ocala have undertaken projects to convert business and residential properties from OSTDS to central sewer systems (Projects S034 and S035). - FDACS is targeting cost-share funding for springs protection with emphasis on enrolling agricultural operations in high-recharge areas, and Marion County supports Water Quality Education and Equine Farm BMPs outreach (Projects B010, B041, and B011).
+When completed, the projects will eliminate a large part of the direct untreated stormwater discharges into Upper Silver River and minimize impacts to the Silver Springs and Silver Springs Group from wastewater. - For the management of stormwater and drainage wells, Ocala and Marion County will use innovative technologies (the use of bioabsorptive media and wetlands) that have higher nitrogen removal potential than traditional approaches (Projects S088, S085, S086, S032, S030, S123, S124, and B028). - Belleview and Ocala have undertaken projects to convert business and residential properties from OSTDS to central sewer systems (Projects S034 and S035). - FDACS is targeting cost-share funding for springs protection with emphasis on enrolling agricultural operations in high-recharge areas, and Marion County supports Water Quality Education and Equine Farm BMPs outreach (Projects B010, B041, and B011).
 FDACS will review its rule-adopted cow/calf and equine BMPs to identify the practices likely to have the greatest nutrient load reduction benefits (Project S113).

-The final measure of sufficiency considered was whether the BMAP contained next steps or a path forward, so that management actions that reduce nitrogen loading would continue and strengthen as the BMAP process continued into later phases.
+The final measure of sufficiency considered was whether the BMAP contained next steps or a path forward, so that management actions that reduce nitrogen loading would continue and strengthen as the BMAP process continues into later phases.
 An initiative (listed as a project) was created to address each of the major anthropogenic sources, as follows:

-- OSTDS and other wastewater issues are addressed through the wastewater management project OSTDS 9-1-1 Strategy, Project S112.
-This project includes education and outreach related to proper wastewater management. - Public Education Coordination, Project B036, addresses public education and outreach related to stormwater impacts. - The implementation of an outreach program for the Small Farm Equine BMP Manual (Project B012) in collaboration with FDACS, Marion County, and other stakeholders.
+- OSTDS and other wastewater issues are addressed through the wastewater management project OSTDS 9-1-1 Strategy (Project S112).
+This project includes education and outreach related to proper wastewater management. - Public Education Coordination (Project B036) addresses public education and outreach related to stormwater impacts. - An outreach program was implemented for the Small Farm Equine BMP Manual (Project B012) in collaboration with FDACS, Marion County, and other stakeholders.

 Guiding principles developed for the source categories of wastewater-OSTDS, urban fertilizer, and agriculture-cover all the anthropogenic sources.
-These principles support the three BMAP initiatives described above, as well as provide guidance for the BMAP process.
+These principles support the three BMAP initiatives described above and also provide guidance for the BMAP process.
 Though these principles are not requirements, they do provide stakeholders with information on the recommended outcomes of management actions.

 The management actions outlined in this BMAP, as well as the proposed management initiatives, provide sufficient direction for this BMAP to reduce nitrogen loading to Silver Springs and Upper Silver River.
 The guiding principles and BMAP initiatives help to define additional management needs that support the restoration of water quality in Silver Springs and Upper Silver River.
+Projects categorized as planned or conceptual are priorities for funding and implementation during the first BMAP phase.
 Monitoring plans outlined in Section 5.2 and the SJRWMD Silver Springs Initiative provide for additional information and advancement of knowledge about the system to allow for adaptive changes to the management actions outlined in this BMAP and the initiation of additional actions as supported by data.